-1 – Discounts are directly related to prompt payment, regardless of the blank buyers offtake or reputation.
+1 – Discounts are directly related to prompt payment.

 3 – Surfblanks does not give any type of delayed payment or credit account.